Range Map

 • Built for utility, not speed.
 Expect a solid 140 to 145 knots true rather than the cruise of a Cirrus SR22 or a Mooney; the high wing and fixed gear trade drag for visibility and easy loading.

 • Modern-airframe pricing.
-As a current-production-era airplane, a clean 182T carries a higher purchase price and hull value, and the insurance and inspection costs that go with them, than the vintage Skylanes.
+As a current-production-era airplane, a clean 182T carries a higher hull value than the vintage Skylanes, and the higher insurance and inspection costs that go with it.

 See Also

-• Cessna Skylane RG – the retractable-gear development of the same airframe, about 15 to 20 knots faster but with complex-gear upkeep and an added endorsement.
+• Cessna Skylane RG – the retractable-gear development of the same airframe, about 10 to 15 knots faster but with complex-gear upkeep and an added endorsement.
 Compare

 • Cessna 206 Stationair – the larger six-seat single in the Cessna line for buyers who need more cabin and payload.
 Compare